Privacy & Cookies Policy

 - Information you give us: You may give us information about you and other persons within your business organisation by filling in forms on our website or by corresponding with us (for example, by e-mail).
 The information you give us may include your name, address, e-mail address and/or phone numbers.

-- Information we collect about you: With regard to each of your visits to our site we may automatically collect technical information, including the Internet protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform as well as information about your visit.
+- Information we collect about you: With regard to each of your visits to our site we may automatically collect technical information, including the Internet Protocol (IP) address used to connect your computer to the Internet, browser type and version, time zone setting, browser plug-in types and versions, operating system and platform as well as information about your visit.

 - A cookie is a small file of letters and numbers that we store on your browser or the hard drive of your computer.
 Cookies contain information that is transferred to your computer’s hard drive.

-- To find our more about cookies and how to refuse or change the setting of some or all cookies, please visit www.allaboutcookies.org (a third party site which we in no way endorse).
+- To find out more about cookies and how to refuse or change the setting of some or all cookies, please visit www.allaboutcookies.org (a third party site which we in no way endorse).
 Please note, however, that if your browser is set to block all cookies, you may not be able to use all of our site’s features.

 Used by Google Universal Analytics to limit the collection of data on high traffic sites.
 For further details, see above.